Beside the Mountain

 Jump to Recipe Print Recipe

-To make the best cherry popsicles all you need is cherries, honey, and yogurt.
-If you love cherries these popsicles are sweet, juicy, and refreshing just like this cherry raspberry smoothie!
+In my opinion, to make the best cherry popsicles, all you need is cherries, honey, and yogurt because then they are sweet, juicy, and refreshing!

 Dark red frozen popsicles with white yogurt sitting on crushed ice.